grannycart/by-sound-alone_source/manuscript_draft-subworld_book1.md

 "Shakes," Hemi's voice came over the ship-to-ship with all the bass notes stripped out of it.
 "Don't forget that since we're moving, you're going to have to give it a little umph when you get within a meter of the _Prospect_ or so.
 We're going slow enough that it shouldn't be too dramatic, but you also don't want to get sucked back into the _Prospect's_ propellers."

 "Ay, fuck you all."
 He didn't bother to respond on the radio, his hands too busy with the controls of the _Gnat_.
 "This little fuckin' boat wasn't built for this shit.
-Handles like a goddamn beachball underwater."
+Handles like a damn beachball underwater."

 He was pushing up from behind, moving slightly faster than the _Prospect_.
 He could just see the little black circle of the mating collar he was shooting for through his forward view port.
 He'd lose the ability to see it when he was close to it though.